-- 1. Through what medium are most threats communicated to women journalists? - 2.
-How does increased online harassment impact the work done by women journalists? - 3.
-How does online harassment impact the stories that many women journalists choose to work on and choose not to work on? - 4.
-According to Nadra Nittle, what are the three themes of reporting as a woman? - 5.
+- 1. How does increased online harassment impact the work done by women journalists and impact the stories they choose to work on? - 2.
+According to Nadra Nittle, what are the three themes of reporting as a woman? - 3.
 Why does Imani Gandy say, "I don't know how any woman of color can have their DMs open"?
 Do students agree with this assessment?

-"Why going solo is a risk for female reporters in the US and Canada" Lucy Westcott, Committee to
+"Why going solo is a risk for female reporters in the US and Canada" Lucy Westcott, Committee to Protect Journalists Lucy Westcott describes the experience of a female journalist on a solo assignment.

-Protect Journalists

-Lucy Westcott describes the experience of a female journalist on a solo assignment.
 The story involved reporting on a man known to target and attack young women.
 The journalist felt she had no choice but to accept the assignment.
 According to Westcott, many female and gender non-conforming journalists "lacked support or empathy from editors, who appeared to have an attitude of do the job or move aside, no matter the risk."
 Jason Reich, VP of corporate security at The New York Times and former director of global security at BuzzFeed, notes, "It's a problem that we've created what I consider a false dichotomy between a conflict zone, and everything else, which is [considered] safe.
 It's an outdated model."
 Many female journalists believe the risks they confront need to be taken more seriously by newsroom editors.